 If you work in the marketing and advertising industry you know that one of the big issues is the numerous buzz words used and the general lack of agreed upon definitions.

-When I first started working in a marketing communications agency after completing my certification in marketing, advertising and public relations I was immediately struck by how nothing was as clear cut and defined in practice as the text books laid it out.
+When I first started working in a marketing communications agency after completing my certification in marketing, advertising and public relations I was struck by how many terms were used in practice - nothing was as clear cut as the text books laid it out.

 In particular, whenever the word strategy was used, it often seemed to reference specific tactical activities rather than a broad approach to achieving a goal.
 And then of course there were all the various meanings of the word “brand” from a symbol to a “promise” to a “perception”.